 The food menu has a delicious Yorkshire twist (the Tetley marinated chicken caught our eye), and if you’re not looking for an alcoholic drink, you can always treat yourself to some Yorkshire tea.
 We found the archive of the Tetley Collection displayed in the restaurant fascinating, and couldn’t help but treat ourselves to little Tetley bags from the shop before we left.
 Who can resist a branded canvas bag?
 (According to my car boot, which is crammed full of them, not me).

-With aching feet, empty bank accounts and extremely full bellies, it was time for us to head back to the station to catch our train home.
+With aching feet, empty bank accounts and extremely full bellies, it was time for us to head back to the station to catch our train home after our brilliant day out in Leeds.
 Fortunately, with a city centre terminal, we didn’t have far to walk.
 With a quick tap, we loaded our mobile tickets onto the Trainline app, hopped on the train and settled down for a cosy journey south.
 No stressful airport queues in sight.

 I’d go as far as to say that trains are the perfect way to travel.

 (N.B – I did still go for that double gin, though).